massenz/filecrypt/README.md

 A full description of the process can be found [here][how-to].

 See also this [blog entry](https://codetrips.com/2016/07/13/filecrypt-openssl-file-encryption/) for more details.

+# install

+This package has now been published on [PyPi](http://pypi.org) and can be installed simply using `pip`:

+    pip install crytto

+Please note the package name (`filecrypt` was conflicting with the existing `FileCrypt` package name).

 # configuration